Crisp-Unimib/ContrXT/README.md

 ## ContrXT as a Service through REST-API
 ContrXT provides REST-API to generate explanations for any text classifier.
 Our API enables users to get the outcome of ContrXT as discussed above (i.e., Indicators and Natural languange explanations) with no need to install or configure the tool locally.
 The required input from user are (i) the training data and (ii) the predicted labels by the classifier of their choice.
-Users are required to upload two csv files for two datasets for which the scema is shown in the following JSON.
+Users are required to upload two csv files for two datasets for which the schema is shown in the following JSON.
 ```
 schema = {
          "type" : "csv",
          "columns" : {
              "corpus" : {"type" : "string"},
-             "category" : {"type" : "string"},
              "predicted" : {"type" : "string"},
          },
      }